jwunderl/pxt-arcade/docs/courses/csintro1/variables/sprites.md

 ### ~hint
 **Teacher Note**
-Ask Students "The image editor has 16 choices.
-Why can we only see 15 of the colors at a time on the "rainbow line" or sometimes only 14?"
+Discussion with Students: "The image editor has 16 choices.
+Why can we only see 15 of the colors at a time.
+Who sees only 14 colors?"

-Answer: "Because one of the choices is transparent and if the background color matches the colors on the ends it looks like it is missing"
+Answer: "One of the choices is transparent - which is not a color.
+The background color displays but the images created in the background color are not visible."
 ### ~

 ```blocks
 // :solution